-There are so many different ways of ascertaining learning styles, some systems might contradict others or even be misunderstood.
+There are so many different ways of ascertaining preferences, some systems might contradict others or even be misunderstood.
 Some people are in favour of them, whereas others aren't.
-The current thinking is there is no valid research to justify their use.
+The current thinking is that there is no valid research to justify their use.
 However, you need to make your own decision on whether using the results of learning styles' tests for differentiation will work for your learners.
 You will also need to check whether the organisation you work for advocates their use or not.

+Most people don't fit into one style or preference, I recommend using a variety of teaching and learning approaches to help learning to take place.
 Your learners might instinctively know what works best for them rather than having it determined for them.
 For example, they might prefer practical activities rather than reading or writing.
-This might have developed from previous courses they have attended.
+This might have been developed from previous courses they have attended.
 Rather than this being their learning preference, you could think of it as their teaching preference.
 You could ask your learners which teaching preference they prefer and then adapt your sessions accordingly.

 VARK stands for visual, aural, read/write and kinesthetic.
 Learners can take a free online quiz and the results are in scores for each aspect.

-Honey and Mumford (1992) are theorists who suggest learners are a mixture of four types: activist, pragmatist, theorist and reflector.
+Honey and Mumford (1986) are theorists who suggest learners are a mixture of four types: activist, pragmatist, theorist and reflector.
 They originally devised 80 questions to ascertain this.

-Activist These learners like to deal with new problems and experiences, often learning by trial and error.
+Activist - learners like to deal with new problems and experiences, often learning by trial and error.
 They like lots of activities to keep them busy and enjoy a hands-on approach.
 They love challenges and are enthusiastic.